Miguel Malvar: Early life

 Malvar was born on September 27, 1865, in San Miguel, a barrio in Santo Tomas, Batangas, to Máximo Malvar (locally known as Capitán Imoy) and Tiburcia Carpio (locally known as Capitana Tibo).
 Malvar's family was well known in town not only for their wealth but for their generosity and diligence as well.

 For his education, Malvar attended the town school in Santo Tomas.
 He later attended a private school run by Father Valerio Malabanan in Tanauan, Batangas, a well-regarded educational institution in Batangas at the time.
 Here, Malvar had fellow revolutionary Apolinario Mabini as his classmate.
 He then transferred to another school in Bauan, Batangas.
 He decided not to pursue higher education in Manila and preferred to settle down as a farmer instead.
 Instead, he helped his more studious younger brother, Potenciano, study medicine in Spain.
 Malvar was later elected as Capitán municipal of his hometown.

-In 1891, Malvar married Paula Maloles, the beautiful daughter of the Capitán municipal of Santo Tomas, Don Ambrocio Maloles.
+In 1891, Malvar married Paula Maloles, the daughter of the Capitán municipal of Santo Tomas, Don Ambrocio Maloles.
 Don Ambrocio was Malvar's successor as Capitán municipal.
 Ulay, as she was locally known, bore Malvar thirteen children, but only eleven of them survived: Bernabe, Aurelia, Marciano, Maximo, Crispina, Mariquita, Luz Constancia, Miguel (Junior), Pablo, Paula, and Isabel.
 Malvar had the habit of bringing his family with him as he went to battle during the Philippine Revolution and the Philippine–American War.